DeltaE/Canada-U.S.-ElecTrade/scripts/README.md

 `CapacityFactor.py`
 Creates an otoole formatted CSV holding capacity factors for Solar, Wind, Hydro and Gas.
 If Hydro Capacity Factors are used, be sure to remove hydro availabilty factor

 `SpecifiedDemandProfile.py`
-Create an otoole formatted CSV holding the specified demand profile for the model.
+Creates an otoole formatted CSV holding the specified demand profile for the model.
 Accounts for time zones and daylight saving time

 `SpecifiedAnnualDemand.py`
-Create an otoole formatted CSV holding the specified annual demand for the model
+Creates an otoole formatted CSV holding the specified annual demand for the model

+`Costs.py`
+Creates an otool formatted CSV holding capital costs, fixed costs, OR variable costs.
+The script does NOT update all three files during one run.
+There is a user parameter inside the script to change what file to update.

 ## Post-Processing Scripts